tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 ![stop](stop_lines/stop.png)

 `StopLine` is a representation of a place on the road where vehicles giving way to other vehicles should stop and wait.
-They allow [`Random Traffic Simulator`](#random-traffic-simulator) to manage [`NPC Vehicles`](../../NPCs/Vehicle/) in safe and correct way - according to the traffic rules.
+They allow [`RandomTrafficSimulator`](#random-traffic-simulator) to manage [`NPCVehicles`](../../NPCs/Vehicle/) in safe and correct way - according to the traffic rules.
-All possible locations where a vehicle can stop in order to give way to other vehicles - that are enforced by an infrastructure, this does not include regular lane changing - need to be marked with `Stop Lines`.
+All possible locations where a vehicle can stop in order to give way to other vehicles - that are enforced by an infrastructure, this does not include regular lane changing - need to be marked with `StopLines`.

 ###  Link in the default Scene
 ![stop_lines_link](stop_lines/stop_lines_link.png)